MarktW86/azure-psdocs-processing/azuresmps/conceptual/4.0.0/other-install.md

     + FullyQualifiedErrorId : CommandNotFoundException
 ```

-This can be corrected by restarting the machine or importing the module using the fully-qualified
+This error can be corrected by restarting the machine or importing the module using the fully
-path.
+qualified path.
 For example:

 ```powershell
 Import-Module "$env:ProgramFiles(x86)\Microsoft SDKs\Azure\PowerShell\AzureRM.psd1"